 Glenn's leadership and guidance extends well beyond the realm of coaching, motivating her squad to hit the books as well.
 Overall, 32 Orange and White-clad athletes have collected 43 CRCA National Scholar-Athlete honors during Glenn's tenure.
 Under Glenn, the UT program has seen two of its athletes picked to back-to-back ESPN the Magazine Academic All-District IV squads.
 Most recently, Libuse Bruncvíkova' earned a place on ESPN The Magazine Academic All-District IV second-team.
 Bargreen also picked up second-team accolades from the College Sports Information Directors of America (CoSIDA) in both 2004 and 2005, while Kacey Montgomery garnered the honors in 2002 and 2003.
 Montgomery grabbed a spot on the CoSIDA Academic All-America At-Large First Team both years and received the Edsouth Lady Vol Scholar-Athlete of the Year award in 2002.
 Marissa Allen was presented with the Helen B. Watson Award, given to the Lady Vol athlete with the highest GPA, in both 2004 and 2005.
 Most recently in 2013, 25 student-athletes were named to the SEC Academic Honor Roll and six freshmen were named to the First-Year SEC Academic Honor Roll.

-The Big Orange finished their 2013 campaign falling to Oklahoma in a close battle at the Conference USA Championship.
+The Big Orange finished its 2013 campaign falling to Oklahoma in a close battle at the Conference USA Championship.
 Erika Johnson, Ashley Fichthorn and Liza Rader were named to the 2013 Rowing All-Conference Team, this recognition being Johnson's and Fichthorn's third consecutive year being named to the team.
 During fall racing, Tennessee claimed seven medals, two being gold medals.

 In 2012, Glenn guided the Lady Vols to their second Conference USA championship in three years.
 Glenn was also recognized by the conference and recognized as the 2012 C-USA Coach of the Year, her second time receiving this honor.
 In addition to these recognitions, Kayla Lucier was named the 2012 C-USA Newcomer of the Year.
 Under Coach Glenn's instruction, four Lady Vols were named to the All-Conference USA Team.